How to Get Into Loyola Medical School

 As mentioned, the Stritch School of Medicine is a Jesuit School.
 As such, service is a core principle that Loyola expects its prospective students to share.
 Students should focus on gaining significant experience serving others, particularly marginalized or underserved populations.

-The admission committee typically picks students with substantial service commitments.
-In fact, the 2026 class had an average of over 1,000 hours of both medically-based and non-medical service
+The admission committee typically selects students with substantial service commitments.
+In fact, the 2028 class had an average of nearly 900 hours of both medically based and non-medical service per student.

 Begin volunteering early into your undergraduate career to accumulate enough hours to prove your service dedication.